 How is the Second 50 affecting your clients' relationship with retirement?

 For advisers, this could mean you see a growing number of clients opting to delay their retirement in order to earn and save for longer.
 Pensions, particularly workplace pensions, could benefit from this change, potentially enabling clients to accumulate larger savings by the time they eventually retire.
-This would open new opportunities in how you support them to balance their financial resources and personal needs or desires, including making up for any savings shortcomings and funding the unique demands of a modern Second 50.
+This would open new opportunities in how you support them to balance their financial resources and personal goals, including making up for any savings shortcomings and funding the unique demands of a modern Second 50.

 Understanding your clients' aspirations and concerns for later life